benemohamed/licence-snippets/README.md

 ### Through VS Code Extensions

-- From website: Go to Visual Studio Code [Marketplace](https://marketplace.visualstudio.com/), and search 'Element UI Snippets', then click the install button.
+- From website: Go to Visual Studio Code [Marketplace](https://marketplace.visualstudio.com/), and search 'Licence  Snippets', then click the install button.
-- From VS Code: click extensions sidebar, and search 'Element UI Snippets', then click the install button.
+- From VS Code: click extensions sidebar, and search 'Licence  Snippets', then click the install button.

 ### Usage